strongtyped/active-slick/README.md

 ### Mapping using ActiveSlick's Identifiable trait

-The previous example can be further improved if our model extends the trait `Identifiable`.
+The previous example can be further improved if our model extends the `Identifiable` trait.
 When using the `Identifiable` trait we only have to implement the `withId` method on the model class.
 And the `FooQueryExtension` should extend `IdTableExt` instead.

 ```scala